simesy/insite/README.txt

 up on subsequent Aegir cron runs.
 Then the search should work!

 CONSIDERATIONS:
 -- Doesn't show stored variable values, only after bootstrap.
+Which is prolly just fine.
 -- Assume unscaleable, only trialed on Aegir with ~20 sites.
 -- Currently ignoring arrays and object variables.
--- Sites are analysed every 24 hours, hardcoded into sql.
+-- Sites currently are analysed every 24 hours, hardcoded into sql.
+-- Not tested on a multiserver environment, so it probably won't work.